Discover more at Nymans

 Find out when Nymans is open, how to get here, the things to see and do and more.

-Romantic ruins, intimate gardens and internationally recognised plant collections all set against a backdrop of woodland and far-reaching views.
+Romantic ruins, intimate gardens and internationally recognised plant collections, all set against a backdrop of the woodland and far-reaching views over the Weald.
+In summer find a shady spot to sit and enjoy the garden.

 Nymans’ ancient woodland is a designated Site of Special Scientific Interest (SSSI), nature reserve and home to a variety of plants and wildlife.
-Here’s what to look out for.
+Stroll along shaded woodland paths, cool down at the side of the lake and listen to the soothing sound of nature.

 Under generations of the Messel family, Nymans in West Sussex has been through several transformations since the 1890s to become the house, ruin and garden you see today.

-If you're after a meal or just a quick pit-stop, try our winter menu with freshly prepared food inspired by the season.
-Quick snacks and delicious cakes prepared by our chefs are always popular too, especially after a walk in the woodland or garden.
+If you're after a meal or just a quick pit-stop, try our summer menu with freshly prepared food inspired by the season.
+Try roasted squash, quinoa and chickpea salad or sample a delicious Jude's ice cream.
+Quick snacks and delicious cakes available too.

-Browse local and artisan products at Nymans, one of the most popular National Trust bookshops, and a wide range of plants - including some grown on site in ‘The Nymans Collection’.
+Browse local and artisan products in our shop, with a wide range of plants including some grown on site in ‘The Nymans Collection’.

 From the art gallery at Petworth, to a cosy Arts and Crafts home at Standen, you'll be amazed at the variety of houses and unusual buildings to explore in Sussex.